 Areas of Interest

-Dr. Dunietz’s research interests lie at the intersections of sleep medicine, epidemiology and women’s health.
-In particular, she examines the impact of sleep disturbances on cardiometabolic, reproductive and maternal-infant morbidities.
-In addition, she studies pathways between poor sleep and adverse health across the life span.
-Beyond her research, Dr. Dunietz is passionate about sleep health education among adolescents as well as health and education equity.
+Dr. Dunietz’s research interests lie at the intersections of sleep medicine, epidemiology, and women’s health.
+In particular, she examines relationships among sleep disturbances, cardiometabolic health and cognitive function during key reproductive events in women’s lives.
+Beyond her research, Dr. Dunietz is passionate about health education and equity.

 Medical School or Training